 Now, the syntax and word choice of this ayah is a little odd and gets translated along various lines, but the sentiment is always the same: is conflict and complexity equal to simplicity?

 I love this ayah as a character study, as a nutshell example of fundamentalism.
 I grew up within the gravitational well of fundamentalism (of the Christian variety) and am very familiar with it.
 Being less in that community now, it’s always weird for me to hear “fundamentalists” or “fundamentalism” ballied about with the tone of a slur.
-“Fundamentalists” are actually very proud to identify as such.
+“Fundamentalists” are themselves very proud to identify as such.
 It’s not one of those titles that the opposition brands their enemies with and the enemies despise.
 It’s not even a slur that has been appropriated by the slurred with gleeful irony.
 Fundamentalists genuinely are pleased to describe themselves as such, and it’s part of a package of ideas in which they take great joy and comfort.
 In the interval of time between first reading this ayah and now arriving at it in my Quran project, my thoughts on fundamentalism have grown into their own bloated amount of content that I’m currently trying to wrestle into a contained, coherent post, but I’ll make a small statement of its essentials here: